Adaptable Route to Fast Coherent State Transport via Bang-Bang-Bang Protocols

 {\it Introduction}--Fast coherent control of quantum states is crucial for state manipulation and preparation, which is essential in applications of quantum computation and quantum information \cite{Nielsen2000, Cirac1995,Kielpinski2002, Leibfried2003, Haffner2008, Home2009, Lo2015, Bluvstein2022, Graham2022, Jandura2022, Moses2023, Evered2023, Chang2023, Bluvstein2024, Manetsch2025}.
 To maintain the coherence of quantum states \cite{Wineland1998,Parkins1999,Rowe2002,Reichle2006,Bowler2012,Odelin2019}, an adiabatic transport is sufficient to fulfill this goal, but it takes a time longer than needed for efficient operations in practical quantum platforms.
 Getting around of this obstacle, a recipe of shortcuts to adiabaticity \cite{Odelin2019, Chen2010, An2016, Kaufmann2018, Finzgar2025} provides fast routes to the coherent transport.
 This enables a rapid manipulation of quantum states—such as transporting a trapped particle—far faster than conventional adiabatic processes while still achieving the same high-fidelity final state.

-A substantial body of works has focused on similar non-adiabatic protocols for transferring a motional ground state with high fidelity at the destination \cite{Murphy2009,Xi2011,Torrontegui2011,Ding2020, Lam2021, Hwang2025}, since this state minimizes thermal effects on internal-state operations \cite{Agarwal1971,Daniel1989,Wineland1998_1,Zhang2024}.
+A substantial body of works has focused on similar non-adiabatic protocols for transferring a motional ground state with high fidelity at the destination \cite{Murphy2009, Lam2021, Hwang2025}, since this state minimizes thermal effects on internal-state operations \cite{Agarwal1971,Daniel1989,Wineland1998_1,Zhang2024}.
 This is even more important for trapped-ion systems to suppress errors in gate operations \cite{Cirac1995,Wineland1998_2}.
-One commonly proposed optimal harmonic-trap trajectory, so-called `bang-bang' (BB) control involving two instantaneous potential shifts \cite{Viola1999,Morton2006,Damodarakurup2009, Xi2011, Ding2020}, has shown an ultimate speed limit of transport using trapped-ion harmonic oscillators \cite{Alonso2016}.
-These instantaneous potential shifts are performed by an electrically controlled potential switch with a switching time far below the system's responding time \cite{Alonso2013}.
-This demonstrates the capability of controlling a coherent state by sudden potential displacements and offers a faster route to transport a particle with high fidelity in a timescale of $\pi/\omega_0$ \cite{Alonso2013}, determined by the trap frequency $\omega_0$.
+The term `bang-bang' (BB) control has been widely investigated to accelerate this transport.
+While optimal-control approaches often uses `bang-bang' to describe piecewise-constant continuous dragging under relative dynamic constraints \cite{Xi2011, Torrontegui2011, Ding2020}, our work builds upon a distinct physical framework governed by absolute geometric bounds.
+Under these strict spatial constraints, BB control relies on instantaneous potential shifts executed much faster than the system's response time \cite{Alonso2013, Viola1999, Morton2006, Alonso2016, Damodarakurup2009}.